Phornee/geom3/README.md

 Proper unit tests

 ## Examples:
+`geom3` uses the vectorial form of the line to calculate intersections.
+It will calculate only the lambda of each intersection This provides:
+### Better performace: If you just want to know if there is intersection, It Will be faster
+### If you need the point of each intersection, you can easily calculate it with the calc_point function of the `Line3`.
-Please, take a look to the unittests for examples
+Please, take a look to the unittests for more examples
 ```